eagle840/katacoda-labs/README.md

 ## katacoda
 Provides an enviroment for running labs and training.
-The code in this repo link over to https://www.katacoda.com/ir4engineer
+The code in this repo link over to https://www.katacoda.com/ir4engineer The best documentation for Katacoda can be found at: https://www.katacoda.community/welcome.html

 ## notes on getting katacoda working